scmata/first-hugo-site/content/posts/career-advice-blogs backup.md

 https://marginalrevolution.com/marginalrevolution/2019/07/how-i-practice-at-what-i-do.html

-### How to do great things (and the nature of genius)
+##### How to do great things (and the nature of genius)

 In summary you need to work hard on the right things that you enjoy.
 Doing just one will get you mediocre success.
-Both are important.
-For example, rowers put massive amounts of energy into training.
-When they're in the boat though they have to row at the right moments otherwise they'll slow the whole boat down.
-Training obessively won't just get you rewards.
-Counterintuively, someone who trains less but is better at technique will be better in a boat.

-also  you will probably need a period of sacrifice to achieve big goals.

 https://paulgraham.com/hwh.html#f9n